 A compression fracture can be extremely painful and the loss in vertebral height can cause the patient to lose height and stoop forward due to the instability in the vertebral spine.

 Compression fractures can be caused by a variety of factors, but osteoporosis is by far the most common.
-As osteoporosis weakens the vertebrae and causes them to become porous, they lose strength and stability and are at a higher risk for a collapse, or compression fracture.
-For patients with osteoporosis, these fractures can occur with something as small as a stumble or a sneeze.
+For patients with osteoporosis, fractures can occur with something as small as a stumble or a sneeze.
 Compression fractures can also be caused by a major impact, such as a car accident, or a fall.

-A kyphoplasty can be performed under full general anesthesia, or while the patient is under “twilight sedation” which means they will be groggy, but still awake.
+A kyphoplasty can be performed under full general anesthesia, or while the patient is under “twilight sedation” which means he or she will be groggy but still awake.

 Kyphoplasty is extremely minimally invasive in that not only is the incision extremely small and no major muscles or soft tissue are damaged, but the recovery and rehabilitation time is very minimal.
 Generally, kyphoplasty patients are back to their normal activities within a day or two.

-Following kyphoplasty, the surgeon will discuss any postsurgical concerns or restrictions, and will discuss ways to avoid additional spinal compression fractures.
+Following kyphoplasty, the surgeon will discuss any post-surgical concerns or restrictions and ways to avoid additional spinal compression fractures.

 For more information or to schedule an appointment, please don’t hesitate to contact us today at (949) 383-4190!